 Finally some news I know Chapter leaders have been patiently waiting for!
 Chapter Leaders should now have access to download the Summit 2012 sessions.
 The following should enable you to begin downloading/streaming the sessions immediately:

-- Click on the “session recording” link next to the session name
+- Click the “session recording” link next to the session name.

 Introducing Wendy Pastrick

 As you may know by now, Wendy Pastrick was elected to the PASS Board of Directors during the last election, and will begin her term on the Board January 1, 2013 by leading the Global Chapters portfolio.
 PASS’s support of local Chapters through Regional Mentors, Community Evangelists, tools, best practices, and more has grown tremendously over the last few years, but there’s still much to do.
 I hope you will all welcome Wendy and continue to provide her the same great feedback you always have with me.

 Goodbye for now or until we meet again

 As my year as Director of Global Chapters is coming to a close, I wanted to take this opportunity thank each of you for helping Chapters as well as recognize the progress we made together this year in helping PASS communities grow stronger.
 We were able to make some very visible progress during the last year to better support PASS Chapters and their members and with the team we have in place I expect we will maintain that momentum going forward.

 I’ll be staying involved with the PASS Community going forward and for now I’ll be focusing on wrapping up some of the Chapter tools changes and working towards a successful handoff of that project.
 It has been my privilege to work with PASS Chapters